jordansissel/fpm/docs/cli-reference.rst

 * ``--python-setup-py-arguments setup_py_argument``
     - (python only) Arbitrary argument(s) to be passed to setup.py

+* ``--[no-]python-internal-pip``
+    - (python only) Use the pip module within python to install modules - aka 'python -m pip'.
+This is the recommended usage since Python 3.4 (2014) instead of invoking the 'pip' script

 * ``--osxpkg-identifier-prefix IDENTIFIER_PREFIX``
     - (osxpkg only) Reverse domain prefix prepended to package identifier, ie. 'org.great.my'.
 If this is omitted, the identifer will be the package name.